valayDave/fake-news-detection-han/README.md

     - https://github.com/keras-team/keras/issues/4904

 - To View the full capabilities of the Model, Please retrain the Model and the logs contain the accuracy and the loss of the model.
+The video that gets downloaded via ```gather_data_training.sh``` show cases a model training session for the HAN.

 ## Best Results From Training :